EnKrypt/ClicksToX/README.md

    1. The source page auto-opens.
    1. The timer starts to count down.
 7. As you make your way to the destination page, you will notice indicators for whether a player has completed a path from the source page to the destination page.
+   1. Open links by clicking on them or by opening them in a new tab preferably.
+Do not restore closed tabs with Ctrl(or Cmd)+Shift+T and do not open links by opening them from a different page unrelated to the game or by pasting the URL.
-8. The background of the UI will also change according to the progress:
+8. The background of the UI will also change according to your progress:
    1. A black background indicates that you have not completed the path to the destination page.
    2. A green background indicates that you are currently the first to complete the path in the fewest clicks in the lobby.
    3. A blue background indicates that you have completed the path but either not in as few clicks as someone else in the lobby, or you were not the first to do so.